ThomasChourret/RTMPS-docker/README.md

 ### 3. Configure the server

 - Set your keys in the keys.txt file.
+- Set allowed IP addresses to play the stream in the ips.txt file.
 - Set your SSL certificate in the ssl directory.

 ```bash